Drug Test Spurs Frank Talk Between Hypertension Patients And Doctors

 "I lied.
 Really, I lied," she admits.
 "He said, 'Are you taking your medicine?'
 I said, 'Mmhmmm.
 Yeah, my momma makes sure that I do.'
 I was just lying," she says.

 That is, until she, too, had a stroke.
-Now, she has three blood pressure medications, and says she takes them without fail.
+Now, she has three blood pressure medications and says she takes them without fail.

 This story is part of NPR's reporting partnership with WPLN and Kaiser Health News.